Looking for things to do in Bray? You’ll find plenty below!

 5. A post-adventure pint in one of the finest pubs in the land

-Traveller tip: If you’re looking for things to do in Bray with a group, do the Bray Head walk and then round it off with food and a pint (the Guinness here is exceptional!) here.
+Traveller tip: If you’re looking for things to do in Bray with a group, do the Bray Head walk and then round it off with food and a pint (the Guinness here is top-notch!) here.

 6. Killruddery House & Gardens

-This seriously stately house lies just to the south of Bray.
 Dating from the 17th century (although large scale renovations took place between 1820 and 1830), the house is built in an Elizabethan style and the estate covers around 800 acres.

 Take a tour of the house between May and October to see how the other half live.
-And for families with restless kids, there’s the Squirrel’s Scramble adventure tree park for high rise hijinks featuring zip-lines and climbing walls.

 7. Bray Adventures